Flipleerr/libdiva/README.md

 libdiva should now be installed. test by running `libdiva --help`.

-## usage
+## supported formats

-libdiva supports the following options:
+libdiva supports the following formats:

-- `--write`: create a fresh DLT file with the contents of your choice
-- `--read`: print an existing DLT file
-- `--encrypt`: encrypt a file using DIVAFILE
-- `--decrypt`: decrypt a file encrypted with DIVAFILE
-- `--extract`: extract a FARC archive

-some example of using the CLI tool:
+- `dlt`: format used on the PS3 and Vita onwards, has information about files inside of DLC
+- 'DIVAFILE': encryption format used in F 2nd and X
+- 'FARC': compression format used in F 2nd and X

+## usage examples

+`libdiva dlt --write file.dlt --entries "data"`

-`libdiva --encrypt file.txt`
+`libdiva divafile --encrypt file.txt`

-`libdiva --extract file.farc extracted`
+`libdiva extract file.farc extracted`

 > [!TIP]
 > you can also use libdiva like a proper library by entering `import libdiva` in your script.

 ## to-do

 - [ ] FARC support (extract and repack)
 - [ ] DLT boilerplate
 - [ ] support for other Project Diva formats (`.cpk`, Dreamy Theater and F files, etc.)
 - [ ] proper documentation or wiki
+- [ ] refactor codebase
 - [ ] a verbose option (-v or --verbose)

 > [!NOTE]
 > feel free to try your hand at any of these issues - any improvements help!

 ## contributing

 all contributions to libdiva are welcome! to start:

 1. fork the repo
 2. clone it using `git clone https://github.com/USERNAME/libdiva (REPLACE 'USERNAME' WITH YOUR OWN!)`
 3. create a new branch in the repo